 - On-Going - A recall which is currently in progress.

 - Completed - The recall action reaches the point at which the firm has actually retrieved and impounded all outstanding product that could reasonably be expected to be recovered, or has completed all product corrections.

 - Terminated - FDA has determined that all reasonable efforts have been made to remove or correct the violative product in accordance with the recall strategy, and proper disposition has been made according to the degree of hazard.

-Distribution Pattern - General area of initial distribution such as, “Distributors in 6 states: NY, VA, TX, GA, FL and MA; the Virgin Islands; Canada and Japan”.
-The term “nationwide” is defined to mean the fifty states or a significant portion.
+Distribution Pattern - General area of initial distribution such as states, countries, or territories; the term "nationwide" is defined to mean the fifty states or a significant portion.
 Note that subsequent distribution by the consignees to other parties may not be included.

 Product Description - Brief description of the product being recalled.

 Code Information - A list of all lot and/or serial numbers, product numbers, packer or manufacturer numbers, sell or use by dates, etc., which appear on the product or its labeling.

 Reason for Recall - Information describing how the product is defective and violates the FD&C Act or related statutes.